nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 # Machine learning?
 I need human learning.

 I apologize if my journey takes twists and turns.
-The effort involved has left me a little exhausted (from excitement, I promise!) and I'd sure like to help improve the journey from zero to something.
+The effort involved has left me a little overwhelmed (from excitement, I promise!) and I'd sure like to help improve the journey from zero to something.
 What are the steps?
 Where do I start?
 I started [here](https://opensearch.org/docs/latest/ml-commons-plugin/ml-framework/) at the ml-framework documentation page.
 I apparently needed to register a model.
 Using an example call showed me that I needed to have a node as an "ML node" - I only have one node in my cluster.
 I decided to disable the requirement for now.

 ---